+35725368683

 • 20% upon CySEC’s final comments and conditions.

-The proposed MiCA regulation aims to set common rules for the regulation of blockchain fintech applications in the EU.
-It also tries to make EU financial services rules fit for the digital age.
-When put in place, MiCA will bring the EU to the forefront of blockchain innovation.
+The MiCAR aims to set standard rules for regulating blockchain fintech applications in the EU and make EU financial services rules fit for the digital age.
+When fully implemented, MiCAR seeks to take the EU to the forefront of blockchain innovation.

 The objectives of MiCA are: